ACAB: Background

-Prosecution history
+Censorship

-In Germany, usage of the term is a criminal offense when it refers to the honor of an individual; however, it is permitted when used to describe a large group of people.
-Both "ACAB" and "1312" have been deemed insults by state courts.
+In Germany, usage of the term is a criminal offense when it refers to a single person, but permitted when used to describe a large group of people.
+Both "ACAB" and "1312" have been deemed justiciable insults by state courts.
 In 2015, the Federal Constitutional Court ruled in reference to the term "FCK CPS" (read as 'Fuck Cops') that an insult is only punishable when it is directed at a specific, identifiable group, but left interpretation of individual cases to the criminal courts.

 In Austria, the use of ACAB was seen as "violating public decency", which could be punished under administrative law, for example, using an administrative penal order.
 The fine could be up to 700 euros (or alternatively a week police detention).
 In 2019, the Austrian Constitutional Court (VfGH) ruled that treating the slogan as a violation of decency, in certain cases, violates the fundamental right to freedom of expression under Article 10 ECHR.
 The specific case involved a soccer fan who had waved an ACAB flag in the stadium.
 According to the VfGH, the banner should "primarily refer to the tense relationship between some football fans and the police and to express the negative attitude towards the police as part of the state's regulatory power" and should therefore "not be a concrete 'insult' to certain other people".
 Therefore, the criticism expressed "should be accepted with a view to the special meaning and function of freedom of expression in a democratic society, taking into account all circumstances of the case".